akfite/ReferenceFrame3d/README.md

     * public access
     * transform is validated before setting
     * updates hgtransform object when set (if one exists)
-    * recommend setting this property via method `setup(rot, origin)` or other methods for rotation, translation, etc
+    * recommend setting this property via method `update(rot, origin)` or other methods for rotation, translation, etc

 ### Read-Only
 *   `R` (3x3 double, Dependent): Rotation submatrix.